 labs at the Centers for Disease Control and Prevention (CDC) in the U.S. and at

-the Institute of Virus Preparations in Siberia, Russia.
+the State Research Center of Virology and Biotechnology in Russia.
 But it may also be in

 other labs.
 Some people worry that terrorists could release the virus and

 smallpox include a high fever, fatigue, a headache, and a backache.
 After 2 to 3 days of illness, a

 flat, red rash appears.
 It usually starts on the face and upper arms, and then

 it spreads all over your body.
 Over the next 2 to 3 weeks, the flat, red spots

 become firm and dome-shaped and fill with pus.
 Then they scab over.
 Scabs fall

 off 3 to 4 weeks after the rash first appears, and they leave pitted

 smallpox is about 12 days.
 But symptoms can develop as